 These results suggest two things.
 First, inflation targeting does not have a direct impact on inflation expectations.
-However, if countries have a single mandate after about a year of adopting the policy, expectations adjust.
+Second, inflation declines (albeit minimally) after the introduction of the policy.
+Therefore, inflation leads inflation expectations as opposed to lagging inflation expectations.
+This contradicts the belief that inflation expectations lead inflation as in New Keynesian models.